all-in-one-of/snippets/CG_games_pipelines.md

 ### 3dScan
 Flaws: Cannot move high / not quads / bridged geo with other probrms than unfoald / duplicated geo / other typ of data / inverted few faces / swaped trix connection.
-- Retopo Geometry is bloby on corner trix, could be fliped and is 30-100% less efficient in polycount hard to uv
+- Retopo Geometry is bloby on corner trix, could be fliped and is 30-100% less efficient in polycount hard to uv and select.
+- Make mid res with reduced details and errors.
+Dynamesh it.

 ### Houdini low with uv's.
 Generate from Imported or Procediural data.